MarcusGrum/AI-CPS/code/experiments/README.md

 Here, faced with the comparison of `clean refinement` and `disturbance`, one can see that the specialization shows a certain fault tolerance.
-Although the disturbed input shows worse performance characteristics (only in terms of `accuracy`, bot not in terms of `loss`), even disturbed input shows acceptable performance.
+Although the disturbed input shows worse performance characteristics (only in terms of `accuracy`, but not in terms of `loss`), even disturbed input shows acceptable performance.

 Faced with the comparions of `bias` with `manipulation`, one can see